w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 **PROBLEM 1**:

 In ODRL 2.2 the class of actions regulated by one policy is expressed using an individual of the class odrl:Action and the class of actions is constrained using a refinement (which is an instance of the odrl:Constraint class).
 It is not easy to automatically translate such an expression into a class of actions regulated by the policy and then perform a test of class membership.
+Secondly the norm designer can in principle use a leftOperand that is not meaningful for the "display" action, for example the "version" leftoperand.

-**Example**
+Example
 Suppose that I want to write the following policy: "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".
 I have to create a refinement of the action "display" in the following way (this example is partially taken from Example 1.2A in https://w3c.github.io/odrl/bp/#examples):